LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

   - If teams still cannot field 6 players at the scheduled match time even after attempting to use the Free Agent Pool, the team must forfeit

 **House Cup Division**
-- Roster remains flexible throughout O.W.L.s
+- Roster remains flexible throughout O.W.L.s.
+However, no team may field more than 16 unique roster players in official matches during O.W.L.s unless authorized by Staff for emergency circumstances.
+  - Free Agent Pool players do not count against the 16 unique roster players cap.
 - If unable to field 6 players due to a last-minute emergency:
   - Teams may access Free Agent Pool to recruit the first available volunteer agent (no pre-arrangements)
 - Teams may access Free Agent Pool for any matchup